Justice Department charges Russian trolls' chief accountant

-In February, US officials also charged 13 Russian nationals tied to the IRA, as well as 12 hackers behind cyberattacks against the Democratic National Committee in July.
-US officials as well as tech companies are dealing with election meddling from nation-states, including Russia, China and Iran.
-Outside of cyberattacks, countries are also using social media to spread propaganda, something that Facebook and Twitter have ramped up efforts to stop.
+The action isn't the first against Russian nationals accused of interfering in US elections.
+In February, US officials charged 13 Russian nationals tied to the IRA, as well as 12 hackers behind cyberattacks that targeted the Democratic National Committee in July.

+The charges come as US officials and tech companies deal with election meddling from nation-states, including Russia, China and Iran.
+Outside of cyberattacks, countries are using social media to spread propaganda, activities that Facebook and Twitter are actively trying to combat.

-Khusyaynova managed funds for Project Lakhta, handling a budget over $35 million between January 2016 and June 2018, prosecutors said.
-Between January and June this year alone, the project had a proposed budget for over $10 million.
-The group had spent $12 million in 2016 and $12.2 million in 2017, according to court documents.
+Khusyaynova managed funds for Project Lakhta, handling a budget of more than $35 million between January 2016 and June 2018, prosecutors said.
+Between January and June this year, the project had a proposed budget for over $10 million.
+The group spent $12 million in 2016 and $12.2 million in 2017, according to the documents.

-All that money was dedicated to spreading disinformation in the US through propaganda on social media.
-That included spending money to create Twitter accounts, pay trolls to post on Facebook, as well as logistics like a search engine optimization department as well as a design and graphics department.
+The money was dedicated to spreading disinformation in the US through propaganda on social media.
+The efforts included the creation of Twitter accounts, paying trolls to post on Facebook, and logistics such as search engine optimization and graphics.

-"Unlawful foreign interference with these debates debases their democratic integrity, and we will make every effort to disrupt it and hold those involved accountable," Assistant Attorney General John Demers said in a statement.
+"Unlawful foreign interference with these debates debases their democratic integrity," Assistant Attorney General John Demers said in a statement.
+"We will make every effort to disrupt it and hold those involved accountable."

-The court documents noted that Khusyaynova meticulously took notes of expenses and budget requests over the last three years related to Russia's trolling campaign.
-Between January and June, they had requested $60,000 for advertisements on Facebook, and $6,000 for ads on Instagram.
+The court documents stated that Khusyaynova meticulously noted expenses and budget requests related to Russia's trolling campaign over the last three years.
+Between January and June, requests for Facebook advertisements totaled $60,000, while those for Instagram ads totaled $6,000, the documents said.

-During those same six months, the Russian trolls also asked for $18,000 to create more Twitter accounts.
-They would focus on issues like immigration, gun control, racial divisions, LGBT rights, net neutrality.
-The Russian trolls also flared up arguments after national news like the mass shooting in Las Vegas and the "Unite the Right" rally in South Carolina.
+During those same six months, Russian trolls also asked for $18,000 to create more Twitter accounts.
+The trolls focused on issues like immigration, gun control, racial divisions, LGBT rights and net neutrality, the documents said.
+The Russian trolls also fanned arguments after national news, such as the mass shooting in Las Vegas and the "Unite the Right" rally in Virginia.

 The goal was to "effectively aggravate the conflict between minorities and the rest of the population," according to internal documents.

-While Facebook vowed to prevent Russian trolls from purchasing ads on Facebook for political purposes, court documents indicate that the nation-state actors found loopholes by convincing US citizens to do it for them.
+While Facebook vowed to prevent Russian trolls from purchasing ads on Facebook for political purposes, court documents indicate nation-state actors found loopholes by convincing US citizens to do it for them.

 In one exchange on July 2, 2017, a troll under the fake persona "Helen Christopherson" messaged a US group writing, ""I got like $80 on my ad account so we can reach like 10,000 people in DC or so.
 That would be Massive!"